Cross partners Limited

 Illicit financial flows can damage the integrity, stability and reputation of the Company.
 The purpose of this Policy is to prevent the Company from being used, intentionally or unintentionally, for money laundering activities or terrorist financing activities.
 KYC and AML procedures shall also enable the Company to know and understand its Users and its financial dealings better which, in turn, will help it to manage the risks prudently.
 The purpose of the Policy is, among others, to ensure that the customers participating in financial transactions using the website or platform of the Company will pass the necessary verification procedures and provide the required lists of identification data.
-The Company takes responsibility to closely monitor suspicious activity and transactions and promptly report of such activities to the appropriate authorities (Estonian and European Union Financial Intelligence Units).
+The Company takes responsibility to closely monitor suspicious activity and transactions and promptly report of such activities to the appropriate authorities (Marshall Islands Intelligence Units).

 Thus, this Policy has been set forth by the Company for the following purposes:

 - To prevent the use of the Company’s services for money laundering activities, financing of terrorism and/or legalizing of proceeds from crime;